mstable/mStable-subgraph/README.md

 If you're on Linux, run `./setup.sh` in that directory to set the host IP address in the docker config.

 At this point, it should be possible to run the node: `docker-compose up`.
 Check that its services are running in the logs (GraphQL, Postgres, and IPFS).

-Finally, run Ganache on `http://0.0.0.0:7545` such that it is available to running Docker images.
+Finally, run Ganache on `http://0.0.0.0:7545` such that it is available to running Docker images (`ganache-cli -p 7545 -h 0.0.0.0`)

 ### Installation

 1. `yarn`
 2. `yarn provision`
-3. `yarn contracts:migrate`
+3. `yarn truffle:migrate`
 4. `yarn codegen`

 ### Development

-Firstly, the subgraph can be created by running: `yarn create-local`; this should lead to a number of logs on the graph node.
+Firstly, the subgraph can be created by running: `yarn create:local`; this should lead to a number of logs on the graph node.

-Once the subgraph has been created, it can be deployed at any time with: `yarn deploy-local`.
+Once the subgraph has been created, it can be deployed at any time with: `yarn deploy:local`.

 This will cause the graph to start processing blocks and mapping events.
 Eventually, the subgraph will have been (re)created.